pvega62/software/raw-md-files/intro.md

 sidebar_label: 'Introduction'
 slug: intro
 ---
-## Welcome to my documentation portfolio!
+## Welcome to my documentation portfolio

 This section of my **Docs-as-Code portfolio** provides a comprehensive look at technical documentation samples, all authored and published entirely in Markdown using Docusaurus.
 Here you'll find examples of developer guides, API references, and insights into the workflows used to create them.